European Union's Foreign Trade with the GSP countries;

 Countries that are no longer on the GSP beneficiary list (current scheme).

-Mediterranean Partnership (EUROMED): Algeria, Egypt, Jordan, Lebanon, Morocco, and Tunisia;
+Mediterranean Partnership (EUROMED): Algeria, Egypt, Jordan, Lebanon, Morocco,

-CARIFORUM members;
+CARIFORUM members

-Latin America: Argentina, Brazil, Cuba, Mexico, Uruguay, and Venezuela;
+Latin America: Argentina, Brazil, Cuba, Mexico, Uruguay, and Venezuela